Please note: you must request a travel grant at least 3-4 weeks BEFORE you travel.

 Each academic year, the College of Graduate and Professional Studies will fund travel grants to any graduate students admitted to one of Longwood’s graduate programs (endorsement programs are included) in the following amounts:

-In-state conferences: up to $250.00 to cover conference registration and hotel (the grant will not cover meals, travel, or other expenses).
+In-state conferences: up to $250.00 to cover conference registration and hotel (the grant will not cover meals, travel, or other expenses, and AirBnB accommodations are not allowed).
 When a program has more than 10 students traveling to any single conference, adjustments to this grant amount may be made.